31December99/Unit3Dup/README.md

 ## Unit3D_uploader
 Unit3D platform uploader (Python >=3.10)

-## Torrent Generator and Uploader
+## Auto Torrent Generator and Uploader

-This Python script generates and uploads torrents based on input provided for movies or TV series.
+This Python script generates and uploads torrents based on input provided for movies or TV series and Games.

 It performs the following tasks:

 - Scan subfolders
 - Compiles various metadata information to create a torrent.
 - Extracts a series of screenshots directly from the video.
-- Generates meta-info derived from the video.
+- Generates meta-info derived from the video or Game.
-- Searches for the corresponding ID on TMDB (The Movie Database).
+- Searches for the corresponding ID on TMDB and IGDB.
 - Uploads the content to the UNIT3D Next Generation tracker platform.
 - Seeding in qbittorrent